-Many companies operate on a range of rivers from class II to class IV or even V. Google will be your best tool in the research phase, from there you can use job boards such as this one to see who is hiring.
+Many companies operate on a range of rivers from class II to class IV or even V. Google will be your best tool in the research phase, from there you can use job boards to see who is hiring.
 If a company is not listed on a job board but you are interested, contact them directly via their webpage to enquire about guide school.

 Generally offered in the spring, guide schools are designed to push you to your limits.
 Expect to show up before light, go home after dark, raft through any weather conditions, be forced to swim intense rapids, learn as many knots as the Boy Scouts and be ready to take some amount of hazing by guides who are looking to put rookies through the paces.
 Guide school is competitive and instructors are prepared to weed out those that aren’t a good fit.

 “Realize that fewer than 20 percent of the people that show up for guide school end up finishing it and becoming checked out guides,” Fillpot said.
 “If you want it bad enough it might happen, but you can’t do it for the money.
 It ain’t about the money, it’s about the passion for the river and it’s about the people that you work with.
 If you’re in it for the money or the glory or anything like that, you picked the wrong thing to do.”

 After guide school, those who make it through continue to train until they are offered a test, often known as a “check-out trip.”
 During this test you will guide the raft but a senior guide will ride in the boat beside you to evaluate your skills.
 You will be judged not only on your ability to steer a raft but also on professionalism, people skills and your knowledge of the region and river hydrology.
 Having someone fall out of your boat during a check-out run or even flipping a raft isn’t cause for failure if you respond to the situation in a way that shows the instructor you are competent.
 Being a guide is all about split-second decisions and taking action.